 Chattahoochee Technical College has retained Credentials Inc. (TranscriptsPlus) to accept transcript orders online.
-You can begin your transcript order by logging into your BannerWeb account.
-Ordering your transcript online is the only options for students to request a transcript.
+You can request your transcripts by visiting the Records Office page on the website.
+Ordering your transcript online is the only option for students to request a transcript.

-- Visit the CTC home page and click on me@CTC - Click on BannerWeb and log in.
-If you are unable to log in, please visit a Student Affairs front counter or email Records@chattahoocheetech.edu to have your password reset. - Click on Student Affairs & Financial Aid and then Student Records. - Click on Request Official Transcript and follow the steps on each page.
+- Visit the CTC home page and click on Enrollment. - Click on BannerWeb and log in.
+If you are unable to log in, please visit a Student Affairs member at a front counter or email Records@chattahoocheetech.edu to have your password reset. - Click on Student Affairs & Financial Aid and then Student Records. - Click on Request Official Transcript and follow the steps on each page.